dougiebarx/Cherno-Alpha/README.md

 # Cherno-Alpha
-A second attempt at a first repository
+A second attempt at a first repository.<br>

+In its honor, a haiku: <br>
+Repository <br>
+The first one did not go well. <br>
+This one is better.